thoughtworks-jumpstart/guides/docs/javascript/javascript-basics.md

 ## What are the basics to learn?

-- Variables
+- Values and Types
-- Conditional Statements
+- Operators and Conditional Statements
 - Functions
 - Objects
 - Arrays